 - sweet notes (e.g. brown sugar, vanilla, honey, etc.)

-These exotic and fun flavors truly shine when our Fruity Profile coffees are brewed with a manual pour-over.
-The intricate control that pour-overs provide maximizes fine nuances in coffees’ flavors.
+These nuanced and fun flavors truly shine when our Fruity Profile coffees are brewed with a manual pour-over.
+The control that pour-overs allow maximizes the complexity in the Profile's flavors.

 Classic Profile: Offering a Time-Tested Roast Coffee Drinkers Love

 Our Classic Profile is modeled after the traditional roast that many coffee drinkers in the United States have grown to love.
 When most people think of coffee, this is what they think of.
 It's the flavor in coffee ice cream, coffee milk and many people's mugs of coffee.

 This profile is a medium roast.
 It’s a little darker than our Balanced Profile, but it still lets a coffee’s origin characteristics shine.